HacktheTime/BBsentials/README.md

 hannibal2 (never made a push but was very helpful with questions and did some parts of the code)

 IMPORTANT:
 While this mod is supported for both 1.20.2 and 1.8.9 some features may be one version only.
 My (hackthetime) focus is on 1.20.2.
-Due too that some things may not be done in 1.8.9 by my personally.
+Due too that some things may not be done in 1.8.9 by me personally.

 1.20.2
 I recommend using Fabulously Optimized together with this mod.